vanuverma/dedup-website/README.md

-# Unique File Organizer - Website
+# DeDup - Website

-This is the official website for Unique File Organizer, a smart file organization tool for Windows.
+This is the official website for DeDup, a smart file organization tool for Windows.

 ## 📁 Structure